OIWA – The Ghost of Yotsuya (Postponed)

 *This show has been postponed to a later date.
 Follow us on social media or subscribe to our mailing list to receive updates about our upcoming productions and programmes.

-In the meantime, check out the two videos below for an exclusive behind-the-scenes look at the production.
-Watch “The World of OIWA” to learn more about the legendary figure, Lady Oiwa, followed by “The Creatives of OIWA”, where the designers take you through their creative process and challenges faced in bringing this haunting tale to life.
+In the meantime, check out the three videos below for an exclusive behind-the-scenes look at the production.
+Watch “The World of OIWA” to learn more about the legendary figure Lady Oiwa, followed by “The Creatives of OIWA”, where the designers take you through their creative process and challenges faced in bringing this haunting tale to life, and finally “OIWA – Rites, Rituals and Rumours”, which explores the ritual the creative team underwent at the Lady Oiwa’s shrine in Japan, as part of their production preparation process.